hugoferrinholopes/hugoferrinholopes.github.io/_pages/about.md

 Welcome!
 ======

-I am an adjunct instructor of political science at [Iscte–IUL](https://www.iscte-iul.pt/) and [EEG-UMinho](https://www.eeg.uminho.pt/pt).
+I am a lecturer of political science at [Iscte–IUL](https://www.iscte-iul.pt/) and [EEG-UMinho](https://www.eeg.uminho.pt/pt).
 I earned my PhD at [ICS, University of Lisbon](https://www.ics.ulisboa.pt/), in September 2025.
 Previously, I have been a visiting doctoral researcher at the [EUI](https://www.eui.eu/en/academic-units/political-and-social-sciences) and [IPP-CSIC](https://ipp.csic.es/en/about-ipp), and have taught at [UBI](https://www.ubi.pt/) and [ULusófona](https://www.ulusofona.pt/).

 I study how political parties adapt, endure, or fracture under grassroots pressure.
 Specifically, I am interested in the behavior of party members and youth wings in destabilizing — or renewing — the foundations of party politics, driving change and representation.